steven-wolfman/haskell-prairielearn/haskell-grader/README.md

     rather than `=P=`.
 However, any failure on a required test zeroes out the whole student score.
 On passes, required tests act just like standard property tests.
+-   TODO: "Error" tests look the same as property tests except using `=E=`.
+    If any error test fails, no more test data will be processed, and the "gradable" flag to PrairieLearn will be set to false, meaning the run won't count against students.

 A property test\'s name is its group name, followed by `" / "` (i.e., a
 slash surrounded by spaces), followed by its test name.
 A required